cheesehero112/notes/Assignment_1.md

 absolute path starts at the root of the directory tree, and could be lengthy to type.
 I can use relative path by referencing the current working directly (cwd) using "../foldername",  ''~/foldername/file", or simply typing "foldername" without the slash.

+##### command line flags

+Command Line flags are a way to set options and pass in arguments to the commands I run.
+Commands behavior will change based on what flags are set.

+Ex.1: `ls -l` in Terminal will include more information in the result. `-l ` is the flag.

+Ex.2: `ls -a` lists all files including hidden files.

+Ex.3:`ls -la` will list all files in a single column, including hidden files (*it's a combination of Ex.1 & Ex.2!)

 ##### bash, zsh

 Both bash and zsh are a command language that runs in most terminal immurator.
 In my own terminal, I am running zsh. (you can check what you are using by typying "echo $0")